 * represents students.

-Zhou* et al. 2021: Does AMIP6 simulate surface heat fluxes better than AMIP5? (in preparation)
+Zhou Z., P. Ray, et al. 2021: Do AMIP6 models simulate surface heat fluxes better than AMIP5? (in preparation)

-Tewari et al., 2021: Understanding the sensitivity of WRF hindcast of Beijing extreme rainfall of 21 July 2012 to microphysics and model intial time, Atmospheric Research, (in preparation)
+Tewari, M., F. Chen, J. Dudhia, P. Ray, S.G.
+Miao, E. Nikolopoulos, and L. Treinish, 2021: Understanding the sensitivity of WRF hindcast of Beijing extreme rainfall of 21 July 2012 to microphysics and model initial time, Atmospheric Research, (submitted)

 Tan, H.*, P. Ray, B. S. Barrett, J. Dudhia, and M. W. Moncrieff, L. Zhang, and D. Zermano-Diaz, 2021: Understanding the role of topography on the diurnal cycle of precipitation in the Maritime Continent during MJO propagation, Climate Dynamics, (submitted)

-Tewari, M., D. Chen, V. Doan, H. Kusaka, P. Ramamurthy, P. Ray, and Z. Wang, 2021: Extreme wather forecasting in urban areas, Astitha and Nikolopoulos, Ed. , Extreme Weather Forecsting: State of science, uncertainty and impacts.
+Tewari, M., Z. Wang, D. Chen, Q.-V. Doan, H. Kusaka, P. Ramamurthy, and P. Ray, 2021: Extreme weather forecasting in urban areas, Astitha and Nikolopoulos, Ed., Extreme Weather Forecasting: State of science, uncertainty and impacts.
 Elsevier, (accepted)

 Ray P., X. Zhou*, H. Tan*, J. Dudhia, and M.W.
 Moncrieff, 2021: Improved simulation of the mid-latitude climate in a new channel model compared to contemporary GCMs, Geophys.
 Res.
 Lett., 48, e2021GL093297. https://doi.org/10.1029/2021GL093297